crossfilter/universe/README.md

   return myUniverse.filter('total', [50, 10], true)
 })

-// Filter records using object query syntax .then(function(myUniverse) {
+// Filter records using an expressive and JSON friendly query syntax .then(function(myUniverse) {
-  // Filter to results where total return myUniverse.filter('total', {
+  return myUniverse.filter('total', {
-    // is less than
-    $lt: {
-      // the total property
-      '$get(total)': {
-        // from the 3rd to the last row of '$nthLast(3)': {
+    $lt: { // Filter to results where total is less than '$get(total)': { // the "total" property from '$nthLast(3)': { // the 3rd to the last row from
-          // all of the rows sorted by the date column
+          $column: 'date' // the dataset sorted by the date column }
-          $column: 'date'
-        }
       }
     }